REGISTER WHAT YOU'LL LEARN MEET YOUR TRAINER WHO SHOULD ATTEND CREDITS

 Associations that lack strong intellectual property protections stand to lose more than assets: they stand to lose control over their image, reputation and message.

 Register now for Protecting Your Association’s Intellectual Property.
-In just 90 minutes, this webinar covers real-world practices you can apply immediately to manage unfavorable communications, protect intellectual property assets and comply with FCC regulations governing everything from trademarks and copyrights to social media and domain names.
+In just 90 minutes, this webinar covers real-world practices you can apply immediately to manage unfavorable communications, protect intellectual property assets, and comply with FCC regulations governing everything from trademarks and copyrights to social media and domain names.

-Listen in to take control over your IP assets and your brand.
+Reserve your space now to take control over your IP assets and your brand.
 You'll learn:

 - The basics of intellectual property, copyright, and trademark law